Entitlement Framework

 What is the Entitlement Framework?

-It will guarantee that all pupils have access to a minimum number of courses at Key Stage 4 and Post-16, of which at least one third must be general and one third applied.
-The Department will specify the number of courses and is responsible for designating courses as general or applied, based on its published definitions contained in general and applied courses circular.
+The EF guarantees that all pupils have access to a minimum number of courses at Key Stage 4 and Post-16, of which at least one third must be general and one third applied.
+The Department specifies the number of courses and is responsible for designating courses as general or applied, based on its published definitions contained in general and applied courses circular.

 Statutory Position

 The Education (NI) Order 2006 (articles 18-22) gives Statutory effect to the EF and requires schools to offer access to at least the specified number of courses at KS4 and Post-16; of which at least one third must be general and one third applied.
-In order to meet the statutory requirements, from September 2017 the EF requires all post-primary schools to provide pupils with access to a minimum of 21 courses at both phases.
+In order to meet the statutory requirements, all post-primary schools are to provide pupils with access to a minimum of 21 courses at both phases.

-The minimum number of qualifying courses post-primary schools must provide access to for pupils in Key Stage 4 and for pupils over compulsory school age are set out through written directions.
+The minimum number of qualifying courses post-primary schools must provide access to for pupils in Key Stage 4 and for post-16 pupils are set out through written directions.

 What does it mean for pupils?